 • Students and their supervisors should plan Thesis progress carefully, planning backwards from the university's date for the Thesis to be accepted and uploaded, to ensure that the Thesis can be finished in time for the appropriate graduation dates.
 When this is not achieved, the student's graduation date will need to be delayed.
 (For instance, if the May graduation deadlines are not reached, then the student would not be able to officially graduate until August-though all degree requirements could be finished before that, and we would be able to produce a letter certifying this, if needed for an employer or additional graduate program.)
 It is in fact common for Thesis students to graduate in the Summer rather than Spring term, and this can be another consideration for students who choose to undertake a Thesis.
 When this happens, it is important to note that summer fees once 4 full-time semesters have been completed are very significantly lower (totaling a few thousand dollars or so) than a tuition for a full-time semester.
 It has often been possible as well to avoid paying summer fees, if the Thesis is completed by an interim date soon after classes end that we have been able to negotiate in prior years.
 Thesis writers should keep in close contact with CL advising faculty about their estimated completion date, as the end of the term approaches, so that the advising faculty can assist with the process as needed. • Despite the fact that e.g. Internships for the Exit Requirement are generally completed straightforwardly in the one semester minimum required, students interested in completing a Thesis for their Exit Requirement are advised to seriously consider completing it in two semesters, to allow enough time for process to take place by the graduation deadlines.
-Students who opt for one- semester Theses will still benefit from beginning discussions with a potential supervisor about the Thesis topic and content, and beginning background reading and thinking, during the term prior to the one in which the Thesis is officially undertaken.
+Students who opt for one-semester Theses will still benefit from beginning discussions with a potential supervisor about the Thesis topic and content, and beginning background reading and thinking, during the term prior to the one in which the Thesis is officially undertaken.
 Another helpful option if completing a one-semester Thesis can be to take the Fundamentals of Linguistic Research option during the Fall semester, which helps students develop a topic and establish research skills needed to complete the Thesis.
-Completing a Capstone Project The Capstone Project is a new, third option for satisfying the Exit Requirement that is being added beginning in the 2018-19 school year.
-It will be satisfied via a full 4-credit course that will soon be added to the Bulletin and Schedule of Classes.
-At that time, students will be given full information on what it encompasses.
-Roughly, the Project will involve the student developing a significantly sized CL project of an applied nature, and of the student's own design.
-It will have a substantial scale and workload, equivalent to that of the Exit Requirement Internship or Thesis.
-The Project would be something that the student could add to their portfolio, and that would be helpful to them particularly in applying for CL positions in industry after graduating.
-While the details for the requirements and evaluation of the Project will soon be finalized, it is likely that enrolling in the course will involve the student attending throughout the semester the lab meetings of the Professor who has agreed to supervise the Project.
-This will provide an environment in which the student can share ideas, and receive feedback as they progress.
-Upon completion, it is likely that the student would be required to give a public demonstration of the Project, and hand in thorough documentation and related materials for evaluation.
+Completing a Capstone Project The Capstone Project is a third option for satisfying the Exit Requirement, and involves completing the full 4-credit course COSI 295a-Computational Linguistics Capstone Project.
+Roughly, the Project will involve the student attending lab meetings for one of the CL labs on campus, with that lab's director serving as the Project's supervisor.
+The student then develops a significantly sized CL project whose topic aligns with work being done in the lab, and which is of the student's own design.
+Capstone Projects have a substantial scale and workload, equivalent to that of work done for an Exit Requirement Internship or Thesis.
+Project topics are typically applied in nature, but this is not a strict requirement.
+Work done for a Capstone Project can then be added to a student's portfolio, and can be especially particularly helpful in applying for CL positions in industry.
+Attending the lab meetings for the Project's supervisor as part of completing a Capstone Project provides an environment in which the student can share ideas, and receive feedback on their work as they progress.
+Upon completion, the student is required to give a public demonstration of the Project, and to hand in a write-up of thorough documentation and related materials for evaluation.